Vadim131/Dostoevsky_museum/README.md

 # Dostoevsky_museum
 Hallo!
-It is was my pet-project.
+I used to make it as my pet-project.
 If you want to get .obj, .mtl files, textures and etc write me om emal) This is how my 3D engine works

 1) Test of engine abilities (used a car model)